 Introduction to Throws Keyword in Java

 Java throws is a keyword that is declared with the name of the method, with the exception name method is likely to raise while it is called.
-Declaring a keyword helps in exception handling and lets the compiler know that the particular method throws a checked exception, which needs to be declared at the compile-time, such as IOException, ClassNotFoundException.
-In case one does not handle a checked exception by using a try-catch block or throws keyword compiler throws a compile-time error.
-This keyword also helps the programmer to develop an efficient application by knowing that the method being used throws an exception.
+Declaring a keyword helps in exception handling and lets the compiler know that the particular method throws a checked exception, which must be declared at the compile-time, such as IOException or ClassNotFoundException.
+If one does not handle a checked exception using a try-catch block or throws keyword, the compiler throws a compile-time error.
+This keyword also helps the programmer develop an efficient application by knowing that the method throws an exception.

 Syntax: